kieucq/A477-extreme-weather-statistics/README.md

-# A477/A577: TRENDS IN EXTREME WEATHER
+## A477/A577: Extreme weather statistics

 This course provides students with a scientific understanding of the impacts of climate change on extreme weather events.
 Throughout the semester, we will review statistical methods and peer-reviewed literature related to extreme weather and attribution.